 From 1978 to 1983, I worked for a German pen manufacturer and rather sooner than later, I arrived at the same point.
 Accepting magic was a big hurdle to jump, for an ingeneer.
 (If your wonder about my spelling, click on it and find out.)
 I did jump and the rewards were magical.

 During this time, my main project was to make a fountain pen work, which had been handed over to me as a visual design model.
-It took almost four years to completed.
-This site tells stories about its development for the technically interested.
+It took almost three years to complete.
+This site tells the stories about my search and magical adventures for the technically interested.

-You won’t find long tables nor proof.
-The proof is in the pudding.
-Since my work, the all fountain pens of the company rely on the same functional components, their success is my evidence.
+You won’t find long tables nor proof. . . “the proof is in the pudding”.
+Since completion of my work, all fountain pens of the company rely on the same functional components.

-This site is a work in progress.
-It takes time to dress experience in words, make drawings and and upload it all.
+If you are left with a questions, ask me.
 One thing is for sure, my enthusiasm increases proportional with your level of interest and participation.
 Fair enough?

 This site is structured, somewhat.
-Each topic starts with general information and ideas, then follows the scientific background, then technical and quality details.
-When you tackle a topic, I would highly recommend, start at the beginning and make your way through.
+Each topic starts with general information, then follows the scientific background, then technical and quality details.
+When you tackle a topic, I would highly recommend, start at the beginning.

 Completed chapters are shown in the Table of Content ⇒⇒

 The following chapters are completed (or in process).
 Click on their dark blue title, they are links to their pages.
-One page offers a summary of all the components of a fountain pen, including all those topics, which still wait to be written.
+One page offers a summary of the standard components of a fountain pen, including all those topics, which still wait to be written.

 The making of Ink – Components of Ink – Drying – The Perfect Ink – My Commentary on Comments of Clients